 , which are more often than not shoehorned into gameplay

 .
 Try to avoid stock puzzles unless you can disguise them well enough to come across as natural parts of the setting.

-- Steer clear of Cut and Paste Environments.
+- Steer clear of Cut-and-Paste Environments.
 Exploration is the backbone of an RPG, so the levels must be diverse in both architecture and visual style.
 Randomly Generated Levels may be a solution for the former but you must still use different tile/texture sets to make them visually distinct.

 - No unskippable cutscenes!
 Make all cutscenes skippable, and if you consider one absolutely essential, warn the players about it but let them skip it anyway.

-- An Esoteric Happy Ending may increase the artistic value of a surreal Adventure Game but RPGs by design encourage the player to understand what's going on to beat them.
+- An Esoteric Happy Ending may increase the artistic value of a surreal Adventure Game but RPGs by design encourage the players to understand what's going on to beat them.
 An incomprehensible ending in an otherwise internally consistent game is a surefire way to ruin the experience.

 SoYouWantTo.Write An RPG

 offers a good number of ideas.